JorynE109/IMD1005-A2/README.md

 ## Ai Usage
 No generative Ai was used in the making of this project.
 Any graphics used were acquired from pinterest and confirmed to be human made.

+## Note
+For the sake of time I was unable to make full mobile-first responsive design, but I tried media queries to make it somewhat more accessible to differently sized screens.